bchadwic/yo/README.md

 ```

 ```
-Type the name of the file you want to make [temp]:
+Type the name of the file you want to create [temp]:
 Enter the contents of the new file 'temp' return twice to save and quit: